-The wider policy cluster (green, middle left) centers on authors associated with the Internet Institute at the University of Oxford and the Alan Turing Institute, including the philosopher Luciano Floridi, who has written on data protection (Floridi, 2018) and the ethics of AI (Floridi et al., 2018), and with Jessica Morley and others on governance of data and AI in healthcare (Morley et al., 2020).
+The wider policy cluster (green, middle left) centers on authors associated with the Internet Institute at the University of Oxford and the Alan Turing Institute, including the philosopher Luciano Floridi, who has written on data protection (Floridi, 2018) and the ethics of Al (Floridi et al., 2018), and with Jessica Morley and others on governance of data and Al in healthcare (Morley et al., 2020).
 A number of the highly cited studies from authors in this cluster are specifically focused on making policy recommendations that combine both technical and regulatory interventions.

 To the left of this cluster on the map (light blue, far left) we see a collection of authors, including Amy Bernard and Bernd Carsten, focused on neuroscience data, and in particular on issues of ethics, responsible use of AI, and international data sharing mechanisms to support the creation of global brain data ecosystems (Stahl and Wright, 2018; Fothergill et al., 2019; Eke et al., 2021).
-The recent literature responds to concerns that a lack of "clarity surrounding the EU's GDPR requirements and their varied interpretations have disrupted international data sharing collaborations" resulting in barriers to potentially life-saving research (Eke et al., 2021).
-One agenda-setting paper identifies challenges related to ethics, regulation and policies, different definitions of core concepts, language barriers and cultural diversity, all drive the call for a sector-specific International Data Governance (IDG) framework for neuroscience to be developed between researchers organizations like OECD and UNESCO, and technical societies (Eke et al., 2021).
+The recent literature responds to concerns that a lack of "clarity surrounding the European Union's General Data Protection Regulation (GDPR) requirements and their varied interpretations have disrupted international data sharing collaborations" resulting in barriers to potentially life-saving research (Eke et al., 2021).

+One agenda-setting paper identifies challenges related to ethics, regulation and policies, different definitions of core concepts, language barriers and cultural diversity, all drive the call for a sector-specific International Data Governance (IDG) framework for neuroscience to be developed between researchers, organizations like Organisation for Economic Co-operation and Development (OECD) and the United Nations Educational, Scientific and Cultural Organization (UNESCO), and technical societies (Eke et al., 2021).

-Several further clusters (pink, red and brown, top spread) predominantly look at health data governance, albeit with little closs-citation between authors in each claster.
-Data governance is variously the focus of papers, as in work by Kerina Helen Jones Jones et al. (2020) (brown, top-right) that explores data governance standards for the use of clinical free-text data in research, or seen as an external factor affecting the use of data for some application, as in Cho et al. (2021) (pink, top left) who identify 'data governance-related factors' as amongst the issues impacting on the quality of 'person generated wearable device data' for research.
+Several further clusters (pink, red and brown, top spread) predominantly look at health data governance, albeit with little cross-citation between authors in each cluster.
+Data governance is variously the focus of papers, as in work by Kerina Helen Jones Jones et al. (2020) (brown, top-right) that explores data governance standards for the use of clinical free-text data in research, or seen as an external factor affecting the use of data for some application, as in Cho et al. (2021) (pink, top left) who identify 'data governancerelated factors' as amongst the issues impacting on the quality of 'person generated wearable device data' for research.
 The network around Effy Eftychia Vayena of the University of Zurich (red, top center) contains authors looking at both technical mechanisms for cross-site medical data governance (Scheibner et al., 2021), and organizational and policy interventions including data portability, improved mechanisms for informed consent, and participatory governance schemes that involve individuals more directly in data governance (Vayena and Blasimme, 2017).
-The theme of participation and voice in governance is also picked up in a small cluster around Shah et al. (2019) which reports on a cross-country survey of news on post-project sharing of research data.
+The theme of participation and voice in governance is also picked up in a small cluster around Shah et al. (2019) which reports on a cross-country survey of views on post-project sharing of research data.